MD-Anderson-Bioinformatics/NG-CHM/NGCHM/Documentation/Linkouts.md

 ## Structure of a typical `custom.js` file

 ### Set version number

-Call `linkouts.setVersion` to define the file version.
+Call `linkouts.setVersion` to define the custom.js file version.
 In NG-CHMs, the linkouts version is displayed with other version numbers in the About and Map Properties dialogs.

 ```javascript
 linkouts.setVersion('1.0.0');
 ```

 ### Describe types

-`linkouts.describeTypes` should be used to provide more information about the linkout types used in your customization file.
+`linkouts.describeTypes` should be used to provide more information about the linkout types used in the custom.js file.
 For example:

 ```javascript
 linkouts.describeTypes([